… updated on Tuesday, March 11, 2025 13:48 +0100

 on an interface.

 Linux networking supports both concepts.
-The VLAN interface used in the switch configuration model maps pretty well into a Linux bridge (a virtual interface-like object to which other interfaces are connected).
+The VLAN interfaces used in the switch configuration model map pretty well into Linux bridges (a virtual interface-like object to which other interfaces are connected).
 The VLAN subinterface used in router configurations maps into a Linux VLAN interface (a child interface of a particular physical interface).

 The different implementations of these configuration models resulted in hilarious headaches: